Achieving your goals - ownership

 Remember your reasons

 Now to bring everything I have spoken about today back this one fundamental question; what is your why?
 The why is the purpose, cause or belief that drives every single one of us and your why is the one constant that will guide you toward fulfilment in your health, work and life.
-Once you establish this, you will have clarity on how to move closer to achieving your health and fitness goals, whilst taking full ownership and responsibility for your actions.
+Once you establish this, you will have clarity on how to move closer to achieving your health goals, whilst taking full ownership and responsibility for your actions.